nzy129/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-Zheyu Ni is a Ph.D. candidate in Economics at the Ohio State University.
-Her research interests include vertical market structures, two-sided markets, and merger analysis with applications in the airline industry and the coffee industry.
-She estimates the welfare effects of mergers and policy changes using large datasets and structural econometric models.
+Zheyu Ni is a Ph.D. candidate in Economics at The Ohio State University.
+Her research focuses on vertical market structures, two-sided markets, and merger analysis, with applications in the airline and coffee industries.
+She uses large datasets and structural econometric models to estimate the welfare effects of mergers and policy changes.
+Additionally, she is currently working on integrating reinforcement learning techniques with demand estimation to develop data-driven models for revenue optimization.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.